iCliniq Logo

 I have gone through your query as well as through the reports that you have provided (attachments removed to protect the patient's identity).

-Based on this I can gather that, the patient had symptoms of PV (per vaginal) spotting, and evaluation showed an endometrial polyp.
-Biopsy of which shows endometrioid carcinoma FIGO grade 1.
+Based on this, I can gather that the patient had symptoms of PV (per vaginal) spotting, and evaluation showed an endometrial polyp.
+Biopsy of which shows endometrioid carcinoma, FIGO grade 1.

-PET (positron emission tomography) scan does not show any abnormalities throughout the body.
+A PET (positron emission tomography) scan does not show any abnormalities throughout the body.

 This means she definitely has stage I endometrial carcinoma as it is biopsy-proven.
-PET scan will only show something if it is a large tumor or if it has spread beyond the endometrium, which in her case is not found.
+A PET scan will only show something if it is a large tumor or if it has spread beyond the endometrium, which in her case is not found.

 Both reports are correct.
 PET will not show cancer if it is in the early stage and it is in specific areas like the gastrointestinal tract or cavity.
-Plus her tumor is low grade (grade 1), which again will have less uptake on PET.
+Plus, her tumor is low grade (grade 1), which again will have less uptake on PET.

 I think this would be sufficient to clear your confusion.